YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 What if one side sheds and the other side does not?

 Asymmetry in shedding can happen.
 One temple may shed earlier.
 One side may keep more short hairs.
 The crown or frontal area may behave differently.
-This does not automatically mean one side failed.
+Do not read this as one side failed.

-I still want to understand the pattern.
+The pattern still matters.
 Was one side more densely packed?
 Was there more native hair there?
 Did the patient sleep more on one side?
 Was there more swelling, crusting, or irritation?
 Was the original hair loss pattern already asymmetric?
 These details can change the interpretation.

-If one side also grows slower later, the article on one side growing slower after hair transplant is a closer match.
+If one side also grows slower later, one side growing slower after hair transplant is a closer match.
 Shedding asymmetry in the first weeks is usually less important than persistent growth asymmetry after enough time has passed.

 In consultation, I assess the two sides together unless there is a reason to separate them.
 I compare the design, density, angles, donor use, healing, and timeline.
 Sometimes the slower side catches up.
 Sometimes it reveals a weaker area that needs longer follow-up.